newrelic/entity-definitions/README.md

 configuration:
   # The amount of time without receiving telemetry before an entity is deleted.
 Defaults to EIGHT_DAYS
   entityExpirationTime: EIGHT_DAYS
-  # Defines whether the entities of this type should have an alert status associated, defaults to true
+  # Defines whether the entities of this type should have an alert severity associated, defaults to true
   alertable: true
 ```

+**entityExpirationTime**

 By default, entities are automatically deleted if we reach 8 days without receiving any telemetry from them.
 If this doesn't suit your needs you may set the `entityExpirationTime` to one of the following values: